Skip to main content

 Journal Article

-5. Durns TA, OConnell PH, Shvartsur A, Grey JS, Kious BM (2021).
+2. Durns TA, O'Connell PH, Shvartsur A, Grey JS, Kious B (2021).
 Effects of temporary psychiatric holds on length of stay and readmission risk among persons admitted for psychotic disorders.
-Int J Law Psychiatry, 76, 101695.
-(Read full article)
+International journal of law and psychiatry, 76, 101695.
+(Read full publication)

-7. Spooner E, McLaughlin BM, Lepow T, Durns TA, Randall J, Upchurch C, Miller K, Campbell EM, Fares H (2013).
+4. Spooner E, McLaughlin BM, Lepow T, Durns TA, Randall J, Upchurch C, Miller K, Campbell EM, Fares (2013).
 Systematic screens for proteins that interact with the mucolipidosis type IV protein TRPML1.
-PLoS One, 8(2), e56780.
-(Read full article)
+PloS one, 8(2), e56780.
+(Read full publication)

 Review